lbwsqure/ZhiyangProfile/FinalPart2.md

 ---

-#### Participant 2: Friend
+#### Participant 2: Friend in CMU
 1. **Knowledge about fish distribution:**
    - "I know salmon are mostly found in the Pacific Northwest and walleye are popular in the Midwest, but I’d love to see this data tied to seasonal migrations or population density."

 2. **Understanding bait effectiveness:**
-   - "Crankbaits and spinnerbaits are great for bass, and minnows work well for walleye.
+   - "Minnows work well for walleye.
 It’d be useful if the map highlighted bait recommendations for each fish species."

 3. **Walleye distribution clarity:**
    - "The map is clear, but I think it could benefit from showing depth information.
 Walleye behavior changes with water temperature and time of day, so adding those insights would make it more actionable."